-- 2 liters of water a day.
+- 2 liters of water every day.

-Most importantly, eat when you are hungry and eat what your body craves for.
+Eat when you are hungry and eat what your body craves for.

 It’s not just pregnant women, everyone has cravings.
 Just that during pregnancy, the instinct of having something, in particular, can be more intense.
 Your body never lies, so you will need to think about the things you crave for a second before you indulge them.

-Bottom line, when you have a balanced diet, you don’t necessarily have cravings; if you do have the munchies for something, in particular, go for it!
+Bottom line, when you have a balanced diet, you don’t have cravings; if you have the munchies for something, in particular, go for it!
 Ensure that you supplement your diet with whatever was missing and you don’t overindulge.
 (As I did with sweets and got pimples!)

 When I talked about my pregnancy to Ritesh, one of my mentors at work, he handed me Dr. Spock’s Baby and Child Care: 8th Edition and reading the first chapter encouraged me so much that I deep dived into the book during my pregnancy and refer to it time and again even now for my toddler (and will read it again as my children get into their tweens and teens!)